Faculty and Staff

 3. What are your career goals in this field?
 What would you like to be doing in 3-5 years?

-Three letters of recommendation are required.
-The Graduate Admissions page describes how to do this and the format.
-Those who have taken collge level classes in the last 7 years are encouraged to obtain letters from former instructors.
+Those who have taken college level classes in the last 7 years are encouraged to obtain letters from former instructors (at least two).
 Those coming back to the University after many years away may obtain letters from close professional associates.
-The letter writer must be able to speak to the prospective student's ability to succeed in graduate school (e.g., with respect to writing, research, teamwork, public speaking, quality of work product).
+The letter writer must be able to speak about the prospective student's ability to succeed in graduate school (e.g., with respect to writing, research, teamwork, public speaking, quality of work product, consistency and dependability).